apocalyptech/animalwellsave/README.md

  - Removed dash in "Post Modern" egg text
  - Improved K. Shard reporting in info output
  - Added `--debug` output to show data offsets within the savegame
+ - Fixed a bug in Mural handling which could have caused some problems for hypothetical data reads after the mural.

 **v1.0.0** - *May 31, 2024*
  - Initial release